dc-js/dc.js/docs/api-latest.md

  Default: 5

 #### .focus([range])
 Zoom this chart to focus on the given range.
-The given range should be an array containing only 2 element([start, end]) defining an range in x domain.
+The given range should be an array containing only 2 element([start, end]) defining a range in x domain.
 If the range is not given or set to null, then the zoom will be reset. _For focus to work elasticX has to be turned off otherwise focus will be ignored._
 ```js
 chart.renderlet(function(chart){
     // smooth the rendering through event throttling